 ERM Platform Weaknesses:

-- Properly storing documents is difficult.
-Enterprise risk management platforms are not designed to function as document repositories, systems of record or as enterprise vendor management systems.
-And, ERM platforms don’t have the ability to handle the due diligence associated with third-party risk management.
+- Ineffective document storage.
+ERM platforms are generally not designed to function as document repositories, systems of record, or as enterprise vendor management systems.
+Nor are they usually capable of handling the due diligence document requirements needed for TPRM.

 TPRM Platform Strengths and Weaknesses